 13.5 Personal Interests.
 Seller represents and warrants that, to the best of its knowledge and that of its employees, agents and representatives, no officer or employee of Buyer has any financial interest, direct or indirect, in the sale to Buyer of any gas or the provision to Buyer of any services hereunder.
 The existence of such interest with the knowledge of Seller or its officers, agents, representatives or employees, expressed or implied, shall be grounds for Buyer to void this Master Contract at Buyer’s sole discretion.

 13.6 Necessary Authorizations.
 Each Party represents and warrants that it has the necessary corporate and/or legal authority and/ or authorizations to enter into this Master Contract and any agreed upon Transactions, and to perform each and every duty and obligation imposed upon such party by this Master Agreement, and that this Master Agreement and any Transaction Agreements, when executed and delivered by each party, constitutes the legal, valid, and binding obligation of each party enforceable in accordance with its terms, except as such enforceability may be limited by bankruptcy, insolvency, moratorium, or similar laws affecting creditors’ rights generally.
 Each party represents and warrants to the other party that the execution and delivery of this Master Agreement and each Transaction Agreement do not violate any of the terms and conditions of its governing documents, any contracts to which it is a party or by which it is bound, or any law applicable to it.
-Seller shall, within thirty (30) days prior to each anniversary of the Effective Date, certify to Buyer that Seller has taken all actions required to continue to be qualified to do business in the State of Texas.

 XIV.
 REGULATORY BODIES